 Harrison Blum recently completed a Master of Divinity at Harvard Divinity School with a focus on Buddhist ministry, and earlier received a Master of Education from Lesley University in their Creative Arts in Learning Program.
 He is a Community Dharma Leader in the Insight Meditation tradition, and is passionate about deepening and enriching everyday life through Buddhist study and mindfulness practice.
-Through his Moving Dharma work, Harrison offers workshops and performances that wed improvisational movement with mindfulness practice and Buddhist teachings.
-In the summer of 2012 he launched the Mindfulness Allies Project which creates partnerships to bring mindfulness training to underserved and less-resourced populations, especially as caused by racism and classism.
-Harrison currently works as a resident chaplain at Brigham and Women's Hospital, and has worked as a chaplain at the Dana-Farber Cancer Institute as well.
+Through his work with Moving Dharma, Harrison offers workshops and performances that wed improvisational movement with mindfulness practice and Buddhist teachings.
+In the summer of 2012 he launched the Mindfulness Allies Project, which creates partnerships to bring mindfulness training to underserved and less-resourced populations, especially as caused by racism and classism.
+Harrison currently works as a staff chaplain at Franciscan Hospital for Children, and previously completed a chaplain residency at Brigham and Women's Hospital as well as an internship the Dana-Farber Cancer Institute.
 Additionally, he has co-directed study abroad trips through northern India, where he filmed and edited the documentary short Cutting a Rug, Turning the Wheel: Beats and Buddhism in Northern India, which played in film festivals in the summer of 2008.
 Amidst these and other pursuits, Harrison nurtures a sense of wonder and gratitude through daily meditation and prayer, and is honored to assist in fostering this internal landscape at Northeastern.

 Joyce DeGreeff, Lutheran Spiritual Advisor